wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-wvd-application-management/includes/4-manage-msix-app-attach.md

 - Set up an MSIX app attach share
 - Upload the MSIX image to a file share
 - Create a Windows Virtual Desktop host pool
-- Create an MSIX app
+- Publish an MSIX app
 - Publish applications to a RemoteApp or remote desktop location
 - Assign users or groups